 Committee 160 drafted a chapter, “Sustainable Concrete Repairs,” included in the US Green Concrete Council’s book, “The Sustainable Concrete Guide – Applications.”
 A White Paper, “Sustainability for Repairing and Maintaining Concrete and Masonry Buildings,” was reviewed by TAC and approved for publication in April 2014.
 An Introduction to the White Paper was published in the Sept/Oct 2014 CRB.
 The entire White Paper can be downloaded from the Free Publications page.

-The committee also drafted guidance on how sustainability issues can be addressed in other ICRI technical documents and criteria for the Awards Committee to use in judging nominations for a Sustainability Award (Spring 2014).
-The updated draft Sustainability requirements for Project of the Year Application Form was reviewed (Spring 2015) and committee voted to develop checklist for sustainability bullet points.
+The committee has also drafted guidance on how sustainability issues can be addressed in other ICRI technical documents and criteria for the Awards Committee to use in judging nominations for a Sustainability Award.
 Criteria for the Sustainability Award were approved and submitted for TAC review (Spring 2016).
 There were a number of questions about some criteria for the sustainability award, particularly carbon footprint, being available to those preparing nominations.
-Pete DeNicola, 160 Chair and TAC member will discuss these questions with the 160 and Awards committees.
+The Committee160 Chair volunteered to lead further discussion of these questions with the 160 and Awards committee.

 COMMITTEE 210 - EVALUATION